tuiwidgets/tuiwidgets/doc/ZWidget.rst

 .. cpp:function:: bool isLocallyEnabled() const
 .. cpp:function:: void setEnabled(bool e)

+   The enabled state describes if a widget is accepting user interaction.
+   Commonly widgets that are disabled (i.e. not enabled) have a visible difference to their enabled state.
+   Tui Widgets does not send either :cpp:func:`Tui::ZEventType::key()` or :cpp:func:`Tui::ZEventType::paste()` events to disabled widgets.

+   A widget is enabled if itself and all its parents are enabled.
+   The local enabled state of the widget is availabe by calling ``isLocallyEnabled`` and can be changed by ``setEnabled``.

+   ``setEnabled`` only directly effects the state returned by ``isEnabled`` if the parent widget's effectivly enabled state (the return value of ``isEnabled``) was already :cpp:expr:`true`.

+   Only changes to the effective enabled state trigger an event.
+   The event sent is :ref:`QEvent::EnabledChange <qevent_enablechanged>`.

+   If a change in the effective enabled state of a focused widget results in it beeing disabled, it looses its focus and the focus is either moved to the next focusable widget or if no such widget exists the focus is removed.

 .. cpp:function:: bool isVisible() const
 .. cpp:function:: bool isLocallyVisible() const
 .. cpp:function:: void setVisible(bool v)

+   The visiblity of a widget describes if the widget is rendered.
+   Even if a widget is visible according to this property it can still be occluded by a widget higher in the stacking order or be in a position that is not visible to the user.

+   A widget is visible if itself and all its parents are visible.
+   The local visibility state of the widget is availabe by calling ``isLocallyVisible`` and can be changed by ``setVisibile``.

+   ``setVisible`` only directly effects the state returned by ``isVisible`` if the parent widget was already visible.
+   Changing the local visibility state can trigger two kinds of events.
+   Changes in the local visibility state trigger the events :ref:`QEvent::ShowToParent <qevent_showtoparent>` and :ref:`QEvent::HideToParent <qevent_hidetoparent>`.
+   Changes to the effective visibility state (the return value of ``isVisible``) result in delivery of the events :cpp:func:`Tui::ZEventType::show()` and :cpp:func:`Tui::ZEventType::hide()`.

+   If a change in the effective visibility state of a focused widget results in it beeing no longer visible, it looses its focus and the focus is either moved to the next focusable widget or if no such widget exists the focus is removed.

 .. cpp:function:: void setStackingLayer(int layer)
 .. cpp:function:: int stackingLayer() const